 Apple takes some of the confusion out of its subscription services by bringing iTunes Match's song matching system to Apple Music.
 Many people are asking, "Do I need iTunes Match with Apple Music?".

-In this post, we try to clarify the relationships and differences of these two Apple subscription service to answer your question.
+In this post, we try to clarify the relationships and differences between these two Apple subscription service to answer your question.
 Here we go:

 Part 1.
 What is Apple Music and What is iTunes Match?

-Apple Music is Apple's music streaming service that was first introduced at WWDC 2015.
+is Apple's music streaming service that was first introduced at WWDC 2015.
 This service was launched that same summer with iOS 8.4.
 Apple Music is accessible via the built-in iOS Music app as well as with iTunes on the Mac and PC.
 It allows users to access millions of tracks instantly, Music can also be downloaded for offline listening, as well as streamed from the cloud.
-Apple Music subscrbtion costs $9.99 per month, or $14.99 per month for a family subscription for up to six people.
+Apple Music subscription costs $9.99 per month or $14.99 per month for a family subscription for up to six people.

 Part 2.
 The Relationship Between Apple Music and iTunes Match

 If you have both iTunes Match subscription and Apple Music subscription, you may feel confused.
-They look like a same thing!
+They look like the same thing!
 You are partially right.
-On December, 2016, Apple has quietly made a change to its Apple Music Membership FAQ, explaining that Apple Music includes all the benefits of iTunes Match to make all of your music available on all of your devices.
+On December 2016, Apple has quietly made a change to its Apple Music Membership FAQ, explaining that Apple Music includes all the benefits of iTunes Match to make all of your music available on all of your devices.

 But for the real relationship between Apple Music and iTunes Match, I think you need to know a word called "iCloud Music Library".
 Actually, Apple is no longer using the name "iTunes Match," at least within iTunes. iTunes Match is now part of the iCloud Music Library, which includes the following: